HybridAU/numbat-tasks/README.md

 - [ ] Start date / Due date for
   - [ ] Push notifications
 - [ ] Sub tasks
+- [ ] Play a happy chime when a task is marked as completed

 The irony of having a todo list written in markdown, on a todo list app is not lost on me.